Brain based learning strategies are innovative, engaging, and at the cutting-edge of teaching methodology.

 Revising: After the lesson has been taught, educators can occasionally check that students have learned the material correctly, and for the long term.

 Their literature teacher had picked Ariana to play Juliet’s role in the famous Shakespeare’s book Romeo and Juliet.
 At the same time, Randal had been given the role of Romeo.
-It was a play that they were supposed to be examined at the end of the term.

 Ariana particularly found literature to be an unconquerable giant.
 She was having problems coming up with the various themes in the book and even the tone.
 Who used such a style in the 21st century?